Coincidence results for summing multilinear mappings: Abstract

 \section{Abstract}

 In this paper we prove coincidence results concerning spaces of absolutely summing multilinear mappings between Banach spaces.
-The nature of these results arises from two distinct approaches: the coincidence of two different classes of summing multilinear mappings and the summability of all multilinear mappings defined on products of Banach spaces.
-To achieve our purpose, we introduce and explore techniques to extend coincidence results from linear, bilinear and even trilinear mappings to general multilinear ones.
+The nature of these results arises from two distinct approaches: the coincidence of two \textit{a priori} different classes of summing multilinear mappings and the summability of all multilinear mappings defined on products of Banach spaces.
+Optimal generalizations of known results are obtained.
+We also introduce and explore new techniques in the field, for example a technique to extend coincidence results for linear, bilinear and even trilinear mappings to general multilinear ones.